 An advisory committee of faculty members from plant biology as well as other programs helps design individualized programs to meet the specific educational goals and career aspirations of each student.
-The broadly diversified faculty of the department provide research emphases in ecology and environmental science, systematics and biodiversity, and molecular biology and physiology.
+The broadly diversified faculty of the program provide research emphases in ecology and environmental science, systematics and biodiversity, and molecular biology and physiology.
 Graduate degrees in plant biology will be awarded to students in recognition of their ability to do independent research as evidenced by the acceptance of a thesis or dissertation and the demonstration of competent scholastic ability.

 Applications should be completed online, addressed to the Director of Graduate Studies of the program, and must include a completed application form, three letters of recommendation, official transcripts of all institutions of higher learning attended, official GRE scores including the verbal, quantitative and analytical portions of the examination and grade point average.
 Students must meet both Graduate School and program admission requirements.
 Financial assistance is available on a competitive basis.
 To be considered for financial support a financial assistance form must also be submitted.
-Acceptance to the department is contingent on availability of faculty to advise the student, research space and facilities, and satisfactory evidence of funding to complete the degree program (e.g., teaching assistantship, research assistantship, or fellowship).
+Acceptance to the program is contingent on availability of faculty to advise the student, research space and facilities, and satisfactory evidence of funding to complete the degree program (e.g., teaching assistantship, research assistantship, or fellowship).
 International students whose native language is not English must have a minimum of 550 or the equivalent electronic score on the TOEFL test.

 This program requires a nonrefundable $65 application fee that must be submitted with the application for Admissions to Graduate Study in Plant Biology.
 Applicants must pay this fee by credit card.

 Applicants must have a Bachelor’s Degree (or equivalent) in a life science.
-A student who does not meet these requirements may petition for admission to the department, or register as a regular nondeclared graduate student.
+A student who does not meet these requirements may petition for admission to the program, or register as a regular nondeclared graduate student.
 Either prior to admission or during their programs, students must complete a course in each of the following categories: 1) plant systematics or plant diversity; 2) plant physiology, cell biology or molecular biology; and 3) plant ecology or environmental science.
 A course in plant morphology or plant anatomy is strongly recommended.
-A student who does not meet these requirements may petition for admission to the department.
+A student who does not meet these requirements may petition for admission to the program.
 All deficiencies, as determined by the student’s advisory committee, must be removed during the first year by taking appropriate courses (graduate or undergraduate) with grades of B or better in each course.
 Criteria for admission include GPA (3.25 or higher), GRE scores, letters of recommendation, transcripts and availability of faculty, space and facilities.
-To be admitted into the program, at least one faculty member must be willing to serve as major advisor or co-advisor if the student desires to work in the Forestry or Plant, Soil and Agricultural Systems departments.
+To be admitted into the program, at least one faculty member must be willing to serve as major advisor or co-advisor if the student desires to work in the Forestry or Plant, Soil and Agricultural Systems programs.
 Students desiring financial assistance for Fall semester admission should consult the Plant Biology website for the deadline.
-Application forms are available from the Director of Graduate Studies in the Department of Plant Biology or the Departmental website.
+Application forms are available from the Director of Graduate Studies of Plant Biology or the Plant Biology website.

 Accelerated Entry into the Doctoral Program

-A student who enters a master’s program in plant biology may, if deemed capable, be permitted to apply to be accelerated into a program leading directly to a Ph.D. degree, subject to the following conditions and specifications.
-In order to qualify for consideration, each endorsed student must: (a) have been in the SIU plant biology graduate program no less than one or more than two academic terms when proposed; (b) have a graduate grade point average of 3.75 or better; (c) have no grade in any course (conditional or otherwise) in his/her graduate record of less than B; and (d) be deemed by the Evaluation and Awards Committee as having superior capabilities.
+A student who enters a master’s program in plant biology may, if deemed capable, be permitted to apply to be accelerated into a program leading directly to a Ph.D. in Plant Biology degree, subject to the following conditions and specifications.
+In order to qualify for consideration, each endorsed student must: (a) have been in the SIUC plant biology graduate program no less than one or more than two academic terms when proposed; (b) have a graduate grade point average of 3.75 or better; (c) have no grade in any course (conditional or otherwise) in his/her graduate record of less than B; and (d) be deemed by the Evaluation and Awards Committee as having superior capabilities.

 Once advanced into the doctoral program by the Graduate School, the student shall be eligible to qualify for graduate assistance totaling no more than 60 months.
 Once in the doctoral program, the student is subject to all of the academic, retention, and exit requirements for a regular doctoral program.